GoogleChromeLabs/pointer-tracker/README.md

 // Latest state of the tracked pointers.
 Contains the same number of pointers, and in the same order
 // as this.startPointers.
 pointerTracker.currentPointers;
+// Remove all listeners.
+Call this when you're done tracking. pointerTracker.stop();
 ```

 ### Pointer